stranda/TimberWS1/README.md

 A collection of documents, examples, and data for the Aug 2019 Workshop

-You can install this package in a running R session by typing:
+You can install this package in a running R session by typing the next two lines:

+Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS="true")

 devtools::install_github("stranda/TimberWS1",build_opts=c(""),force=T)